ArtLab

 Note that for Le Jardin Lunaire, we will be using a mold made from algae-derived bioplastic from Eranova.

-Mélodie Le Corre is The Spring Institute’s resident artist.
+Mélodie C. is The Spring Institute’s resident artist.

 Her work is inspired by the fusion of traditional art and new technologies.

-Specializing in Metaverse and augmented reality (AR) projects, Mélodie aims to share what she has learned in Japan—a country at the forefront of technological advancements—and integrate these insights into an immersive artistic project centered on Le Jardin Lunaire in Pleaux.
+Specializing in Metaverse and animation in Japan, Mélodie aims to share what she has learned in Japan—a country at the forefront of technological advancements—and integrate these insights into an immersive artistic project centered on Le Jardin Lunaire in Pleaux.

 We are working with biologist Lynn Carr to develop the mycelium.